tamununaaa/Course---Google-Data-Studio-for-Beginners/README.md

-# Course - Google Data Studio for Beginners
+# Google Data Studio for Beginners
 The report is prepared in the due completion of the course- Google Data Studio for Beginners from LinkedIn Learning.
 The course shows how to use Google Data Studio, the free data analytics tool from Google.

 Google Data Studio makes it a breeze to create engaging, interactive, and beautiful stories and dashboards.